datajerk/ctf-write-ups/wpictf2021/strong_arm/README.md

   4006ac:	d65f03c0 	ret
 ```

 This restores the preserved `x29`, `x30` from the stack, moves the stack pointer back to where it was before the function call.
-The `ret` just jumps to the address in `x30`.
+The `ret` just branches to the address in `x30`.

 This is a bit more involved than x86-64 ROP chains and gadgets will usually look something like this: